Six Nature Photography Tips from the Experts, for Your Alaska Travel and Beyond

 Alaska photography tips

-Ensure you can comfortably carry your kit, when your Alaska itinerary involves hiking/Lucia Griggi
+Ensure you can comfortably carry your kit, when your Alaska itinerary involves hiking./Lucia Griggi

 3. Look forward to your new favorite places

-From Southeast Alaska to points on the Aleutian Islands, the Alaskan landscape and way of life change far more than most people expect and offer practically endless photography inspiration.
+From Southeast Alaska to points on the Aleutian Islands, the Alaskan landscape and way of life change far more than most people expect and offer practically endless nature photography inspiration.

 Adams, for example, loves exploring and photographing the city of Sitka on Baranof Island in southeast Alaska.
 “There you can walk through the totem park, eat well and go on many adventures,” he says.
 “There’s everything from flight tours, fishing, kayaking and boat rides.”

 Another location photographers consistently laud is Dutch Harbor in the Aleutian Islands.
-“Explore the many hiking trails, go to the museum, find a way out in a boat, and walk remote beaches,” says Wilder.
+“Explore the many hiking trails, go to the museum, find a way out in a boat and walk remote beaches,” says Wilder.
 “Dutch can be beautiful any time of year.”

 Photography-tips-Sitka-Alaska

-Offering perfect photography opportunities, vivid sunsets illuminate the skies over Baranof Island in Alaska/Lucia Griggi
+Offering perfect photography opportunities, vivid sunsets illuminate the skies over Baranof Island in Alaska./Lucia Griggi

 4. Keep your camera safe in extreme weather